raghakot/jneuralnet/README.md

 My remaining todo back then was to implement grid search to automatically select architecture.

 Link to the [blog](http://jneuralnet.blogspot.com/) that went along with development.
 Needless to say, I am no longer working on this actively.
-This is mostly here for nostalgic reasons.
+This is mostly archived for nostalgic reasons.